kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	I've noticed with the questions students are asking that they haven't understood what blocking is for, and how to generate expt with it.
 	Maybe include several examples in the text to justify why blocking is required and the thought process behind it.
 	Blocking: 4 batches in a 8 run experiment: use the example of /Users/kevindunn/Statistics course/Administrative/2010-handin/DOE project/Howard and Booker - 4C3 mini project.doc
-	Remove using a normal probablity plot for significance of effects
+	DONE: Remove using a normal probability plot for significance of effects.
+I don't recall why I wanted to do this though: confusing interpretation, or perhaps q-q plots can misleading values?

-	Add some notes about factors that are uncontrollable, but still interesting: e.g. outside air humidity;  add it to your |X| matrix and even though not orthogonal, can still be understood in the model.
+	Add some notes about factors that are uncontrollable, but still interesting: e.g. outside air humidity;  add it to your :math:`\mathbf{X}` matrix and even though not orthogonal, can still be understood in the model.

 	Look at the book (PDF format) of Brereton_-_Chemometrics_-_Data_analysis_for_the_laboratory_and_chemical_plant.pdf.
 It has a whole section on designs.
 Particularly the section on response surfaces and CCDs.